RainbowResort/coppermine/plugins/thumb_rotate/readme.txt

     - added option to empty cache
     - added farbtastic plugin (http://acko.net/dev/farbtastic)
     - added test to installer to check if cache folder is writable

+  0.5 to 0.6
+    - added permission check to config screen
+    - fixed permissions of cache folder

   Todo
   -------------